Ditto-money/ditto-contracts/README.md

 # Ditto Money

-Smart contracts for the Ditto elastic supply token.
-In Ditto money, the total token supply is not fixed, but instead adjusts on a regular basis.
+Ditto money is an elastic supply token.
+The total supply of Ditto is not fixed, but instead adjusts on a regular basis.
 These supply adjustments, called "rebases",  are done in such a way that users’ proportional holdings don’t change and thus aren’t diluted.
 Rebases are performed to achieve a specific target price, with the idea being that a token’s nominal price will steadily be moved over time toward its target.
 In the case of Ditto money the price target is simply $1.

 ## Architecture